Visit your local INFUSE site

 1. The verification gap, where AI adoption reaches 63% of organizations, yet 51% are unable to measure ROI or see business impact from their implementations (Jasper, 2025).
 In addition, while 94% of buyers use LLMs during their journey, the reliance on vendor content or third-party experts has not diminished, as buyers feel the need to verify AI outputs (6sense, 2025)

 2. Outdated buyer engagement approaches, which do not align with the dark funnel reality.
 Buyers complete 61% of their journey before engaging sellers, with 95% already having a preferred vendor at first contact (6sense, 2025).
 Discoverability is critically important to influence shortlist consideration early in the buyer’s journey.
 Meanwhile, buying group complexity has intensified, with 20% of all buying groups now including 15+ members (INFUSE Voice of the Buyer 2026).
-Despite this, many organizations still leverage individual, lead-based strategies that fail to enable collective decision making
+Despite this, many organizations still leverage individual, lead-based strategies that fail to enable collective decision-making

 These disconnects intensify as AI-assisted buyer research condenses the discovery phase of buyers’ research journey, impacting organizations’ ability to curate traditional brand and demand experiences.